selwordamit/StudyBuddy/docs/functional-requirements.md

- # Functional Requirements
+# 📘 Functional Requirements – Updated for 1-on-1 StudyBuddy

 1. **User Registration and Login**
     - Users can register and log in using email and password.
     - Authentication is done using an academic email address (e.g., `@campus.ac.il`) to verify that the user is a student at a recognized institution.

-2. **Matching or Study Group Creation by Course**
+2. **1-on-1 StudyBuddy Matching by Course**
     - Users can select multiple courses for their profile.
-    - For each course, the user specifies whether they prefer a study partner (total of 2) or a group of 3.
+    - For each course, the system automatically matches the user with **exactly one** other student looking for a study partner in the same course.
-    - The system will match accordingly:
-        - If "2" is selected → a pair match is created.
+    - Matching is automatic, based only on course – availability is coordinated later.
-        - If "3" is selected → a study group is formed.
+    - If no match is available, the user remains in a queue until a partner is found.
-    - Availability is **not** part of the initial match; it is set later by users.
-    - Each match or group includes its own chat, meeting coordination, and rating section for the specific course.
+    - Once matched:
+        - A 1-on-1 private chat is created.
+        - Users can schedule meetings.
+        - They can rate each other after studying together.

 3. **Meeting Scheduling via Chat**
-    - After matching, users can communicate in a real-time group chat.
+    - After matching, users communicate in a real-time private chat.
-    - Through the chat, users can coordinate when and how to meet.
+    - They coordinate when and how to meet using the chat interface.
-    - They can generate a Zoom link or manually set a physical meeting location.
+    - Users can generate a Zoom link or manually set a physical location.

 4. **User Profile Management**
     - Users can update: